 Mar 02 Inspiring “Heroic Readiness” in a Turbulent Market – Thoughts for Enterprise IT

 I spent part of the weekend pondering the recent market turbulence, political posturing and the flood of information surrounding individual health, community health and business health – should some of these predictions come to fruition.
-Yet, I can assure you, it was much more enjoyable to think about and research the characteristics of heroes and the methods to inspire heroism (as an automatic and/or permanent trait) within our children, our friends and business colleagues.
+Yet, I can assure you, it was much more enjoyable to think about and research the characteristics of heroes and the methods to inspire heroism (as an automatic and/or permanent trait) within our friends, family and business colleagues.

 Of the resources I found, the following three articles meant the most to me:

-As I pondered the characteristics of what makes a hero, I started to ponder the creation of my own list – but one that would help inspire greater heroism from my children, friends and colleagues.
+As I pondered the characteristics of what makes a hero, I started to ponder the creation of my own list – but one that would help inspire greater heroism from my family and friends.
 Here’s my first two characteristics of a hero:

 1. Rooted in the care for others, heroism is the altruistic preparation of logic-based plans, with contingencies, that serve to protect during crisis and/or prevent any crisis from worsening.